 Meet the Office

 Sarah joined the Friends’ Central community in November 2016.
-She comes to the Development team with a strong background in special event planning and coordinating teams in collaborative marketing and public engagement initiatives.
-After earning her B.A. in History from Swarthmore College in 2014, Sarah joined the Historical Society of Pennsylvania as Visitor Services Manager, where she led an extensive event rental re-branding and sales campaign as well as several customer service and accessibility initiatives.
-A marathoner with a passion for endurance sporting events, she has also become involved with large-scale event production and promotion for Farm to Fork Fondo, a community cycling series based out of Vermont that supports local farms.
-In her support of Annual Giving at Friends’ Central, Sarah’s focuses include young alumni/ae relations, digital and social media fundraising, and special events.
+After earning her B.A. in History from Swarthmore College in 2014, Sarah led an extensive event rental re-branding and sales campaign along with several public engagement initiatives at the Historical Society of Pennsylvania.
+A marathoner with a passion for endurance sporting events, she also previously worked in large-scale event production for a Vermont-based community cycling series that supports local farms.
+Sarah's focuses at Friends’ Central include: donor relations, online giving campaigns, our volunteer program, development communications, and alumni/ae relations.

 Director of Alumni/ae Affairs

 Linda graduated from Friends’ Central School in 1975 and joined the Friends' Central community in 1995 as the Director of Alumni/ae Affairs.
 She is responsible for planning and implementing programs and projects that engage alumni/ae with one another and with the School community.
 These include Reunion, Career Day, and area events.
 In addition, she works closely with the Alumni/ae Association Board, arranging its meetings, staffing its committees, and ensuring strong and productive relationships between its members and the academic and administrative leadership.
 Her two children are graduates of Friends’ Central School.